 This method has the benefit that, for suitably built environment data structures, threads in a multi-threaded application would be able to share the same base-level binding of a dynamic variable yet capable of shadowing this binding with their own to have a thread-local top-level dynamic variable binding.
 Different threads will reference the same base environment, but will have their own environment extensions on top of this.
-This can perhaps be thought of as having a multi-headed stack of some sort, with one top per thread.
+Sort of like a multi-headed stack.